Here’s a question that still haunts many – “Is cold calling still effective?”

 Mary: No, I’m busy right now.

-Mary: Yes, call me at 2 tomorrow.
+Mary: You can call me at 2 tomorrow.

 You: Sure, I’ll catch up with you then, have a nice day!